snhb2002/Cybersecurity-Project-1/README.md

 - Filebeat centralizes and forwards log data.
 Filebeat monitors the locations or log files and collects log events and forwards them either to Logstash for indexing or Elasticsearch.

 What does Metricbeat record?
 - Metricbeat records the statistics and metrics that it collects and ships them to the output that you specify, such as Logstash or Elasticsearch.
-With Metricbeat, you can monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
+With Metricbeat, you can monitor your servers by collecting metrics from the system and services running on the server, such as Apache.

 The configuration details of each machine may be found below.